mbwong/mbwong.github.com/_posts/2012-05-29-why-harvard.md

 ## Why you might not want to go to Harvard

 For almost all kinds of careers, Harvard will be able to open doors for you.
-However, Harvard is not perfect in every regard.
+But Harvard is not perfect in every regard.
 There are a couple reasons you might consider going to another school instead.

 1. You have a passion for making things, such art, software, buildings, rockets.
 This is your calling.
 You want to do this forever and never look back.
 Then other places may offer more opportunities for you -- e.g. an acting school or a tech school.
 Harvard is an incredibly cerebral place and is not so good at the hands-on aspect of things.

 2. You know you want to start a company right after you graduate.
 And no you don't really want to keep your options open.
-Then other places like Stanford may offer more opportunities and connections for you.
+Then other places like Stanford may offer slightly more opportunities and connections for you.
 The entrepreneurial spirit and community is growing at Harvard, but it's still nascent.

 3. You really don't think you'll thrive in a stress-filled environment.
 Mind you, if you're accepted to Harvard, fun is probably not the only thing you're looking for; you'll probably handle a pressurize environment pretty well.
 Even though the Harvard experience is designed to challenge some of the smartest people of your generation, I honestly believe that very few Harvard admits couldn't handle the challenge.
 Still, if you really want a more nurturing and less intimidating environment, go to a smaller liberal arts college instead.

-## Finally
+## Conclusion

 You can't go wrong with Harvard.
-If you're not sure what you want to do with your life, Harvard is the perfect place to explore all the possibilities and I know that it has prepared me well for entering the world.
+At the very least, you'll have made some smart friends and given yourself some pretty good branding.
+If you're not sure what you want to do with your life, Harvard is a good place to explore all the possibilities and I know that it helped me find things I'm passionate about.
+And when you've discovered what you want to do with your life, Harvard will provide you with the best resources to achieving your goals.